-You can journal in anything from a flimsy notebook that you picked up at the dollar store to an expensive, hand-crafted journal that eats a big chunk of your weekly budget.
+You can journal in anything from a flimsy notebook that you picked up at the dollar store to a fancy, expensive, hand-crafted journal.
 Same with pens: you can pick up disposable ballpoints for a few cents apiece or blow a bunch of cash on a fountain pen that you have to save up for.

 Journaling supplies are a personal decision.
 Most of us need to experiment with a few different journaling tools to find what works best.
 And what works best for you today might not work in a few years.

 Having said that, my recommendation is to start simple if you’re getting into journal writing for the first time.
 I have found that fancy supplies often sit on shelves only to be taken out and admired on occasion, whereas more affordable supplies become workhorses.
 When you’re using a fancy notebook and an expensive pen, you might feel like you should only use these tools if you’re about to compose a masterpiece, whereas working with affordable materials removes the pressure and allows you to create more freely, and in my experience, free creation always gets the best results.

 PERSONAL RECOMMENDATION: Lately I’ve been using Moleskines and loving them (aff link).
 In terms of cost, they’re right in the middle, and I’ve found them comfortable for most purposes (I keep several journals and notebooks).
 They come in a variety of sizes, so you’re sure to find one that is comfortable for you.
 You can get hard or soft covers.
 There are several color options and some special-edition covers.
 They also come with blank, lined, dotted, and grid pages, and they’re available with different paper, such as sketchbook and watercolor paper.
 Basically, there’s something for everyone.